soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/feature-request.md

 ## Description

-> Explain the feature details and how it would work, usecases, examples, snippets of code, inputs and outputs, etc.
+> Explain the feature details and how it would work, usecases, examples, snippets of code,
+> inputs and outputs, etc. (Required)

 Example